InderdeepBajwa/medusa-file-vercel/README.md

 This plugin lets you use Vercel's Blob Storage to store files for Medusa.

+## WARNING: WORK IN PROGRESS

+This plugin is not ready for any application usage whether beta, alpha or production.
+This plugin does not work at the moment.
+Do not utilize this plugin until this warning message is taken off.

 [Learn more about Vercel Blob Storage](https://vercel.com/storage/blob)

 ## Features (All of the features are TODO)